 How much money can I apply for?

 Funding requests may range from $40,000 up to $100,000.
 However, only highly competitive projects will be considered for the maximum amount.
-The average award granted will be $50,000.
+The average award granted for both funds will be $50,000.

 Do you only have one submission period per year?